ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

 names(stns) <- c("hash","id","name","lat","lon")
 {% endhighlight %}

-* Create a table of all the unique journeys
+Create a table of all the unique journeys:

 {% highlight r %}